 Do you enjoy food?
 Then start learning collocations on the topic of food.
 Start with topics you like.
 Eventually, all the collocations you learn can be used to discuss other topics anyway.
 So start with a subject you find interesting.
 The words will be easier for you to remember and help you enjoy the journey of learning collocations.

 There are many types of collocations.
 If this is your first time reading about collocations, I wouldn’t spend a lot of time on this section.
 Come back to it when you’re much more comfortable with the idea of collocations.
 Let’s take a look at the most common types of collocations and some examples.

 noun + noun: a ballet teacher

 noun + verb: a bird sings

 adverb + adjective: highly sophisticated

-If you’ve read until here, you have understood how important collocations are to help you develop natural English.
-Which means the first tool you’re going to need an online dictionary.
-I have a few favourites but most good dictionaries have a section for collocations.
-Here’s are two of my favourite Free online dictionaries to start you off.
+If you’ve read up until this point, you most likely understand how important collocations are to help you develop natural English.
+The first tool you’re going to need is an online dictionary.
+I have a few favourites, but most good dictionaries have a section for collocations.
+Here are two of my favourite free online dictionaries to start you off.

 Read a full transcript of the video below: